MirasCarlo934/ReciMe-Coding-Challenge/README.md

 docker compose up -d
 ```

+The Postman collection is available in the `docs/postman` directory.
+You can import it into Postman to test the API
+endpoints.

 ## Local Development Setup
 For local development, you can use the following steps in order to set up the environment: